brkrizic/noteapp/README.md

 Categorize Notes: Organize your notes into categories for better management.
 Offline Support: Access and manage your notes even without an internet connection.
 Sync Across Devices: Sync your notes across multiple devices (if implemented).

+Technologies Used
+React Native: For building the mobile application.
+React Navigation: For navigating between screens.
+AsyncStorage: For storing data locally on the device.